gpg/gpg4win/doc/README-BETA-en.txt

     encrypted/signed emails, e.g. in the form of PST files.

   * Encrypted E-Mails occuring un-encrypted on the email server:
-    It can happend that parts of encrypted emails are copied to your email server (IMAP or MAPI) in un-encrypted/decrypted form when creating or viewing them.
+    It can happens that parts of encrypted emails are copied to your email server (IMAP or MAPI) in un-encrypted/decrypted form when creating or viewing them.
     Affected is the content of the email view windows, thus usually the so-called email body.
 Attachments are not affected.
-    Switching off the Outlook Preview will lower the probability of this to happen, but not eliminate the problem.
+    Switching off the Outlook preview will lower the probability of this to happen, but not eliminate the issue.
     A solution is being worked on.

   * Emails will be stored on the server in Microsoft specific